agourlay/cornichon/README.md

 ## DSL

-Steps starts with either :
+Steps start with either :

-- Given I ...
+- Given I
-- When I ...
+- When I
-- Then I ...
+- Then I
-- Then assert ...
+- And I
-- And I ...
+- Then assert
-- And assert ...
+- And assert

 They do not change the behaviour of the Steps, they are just here for readability.